michaelh23/bms_processingclass/content/activities/index.md

 Answer these questions by using comments at the bottom and outside of your draw function.

-Save your sketch as "Activity9"
+Name your sketch:  MoveGrow

-## Activity 10
+## Activity 11

-Create a new sketch.
+Create a new Open Processing sketch.

 Create one shape (ellipse or rect) and declare variables for all the arguments needed.
 For example:  x, y, w, h, fillColor, backgroundColor, change.